AWS CLI in S3

 aws s3 presign s3://<bucket_name>/<path_to_object> --expires-in <time>Specify:

-<bucket_name>— bucket name;<path_to_object>— path to the object in the baket;- optional:
+<bucket_name>- name of the bucket where the object is stored;<path_to_object>- path to the object in the baket;- optional:

---expires-in <time>— link expiration, where<time>- timein seconds after which the link will stop working.
+--expires-in <time>- link expiration time, where<time>- timein seconds after which the link will stop working.
 If you don't add--expires-in <time>, the link will work for one hour.

 Delete object